Quantum conductance of silicon-doped carbon wire nanojunctions

-which is defined for overall $N_x$ atoms in unit cell (UC) and $N_l$ different orbitals per atom.
-In Eq. (\ref{eq1}), $\mathbf{E}_{i,j}$ are the matrices composed of both diagonal ($\varepsilon_{l}^{n,\alpha}$) and off-diagonal ($h_{l,l',m}^{n,n',\beta}$) Hamiltonian matrix elements for $N$-th UC, while matrices $\mathbf{H}_{i,j}$ contains only off-diagonal elements for interactions between different UC's.
-Each diagonal parameter for a $n$-th atom in UC is characterized by the lower index $l$ which takes the values of the angular momentum character and index $\alpha$ which denotes type of the atom ($C$ or $Si$).
-The $h_{l,l',m}^{n,n',\beta}$ parameters describes the $m$-type bond connections ($m=\sigma,$ $\pi$) between $l$ and $l'$ nearest-neighbour states, where index $\beta$ refer to the types of interacting neighbors ($C$-$C$ or $Si$-$C$).
-The $h_{l,l',m}^{n,n',\beta}$ matrix elements are consistent with the Slater-Koster convention \cite{slater} and expressed in the framework of Harrison's tight-binding theory (HTBT) by \cite{harrison}
+This is defined in general for a system of $N_x$ inequivalent atoms per unit cell, where $N_l$ denotes the number of the basis orbitals per atomic site, assuming spin degeneracy.
+In equation (\ref{eq1}), $\mathbf{E}_{i,j}$ denote the on-diagonal matrices composed of both diagonal $\varepsilon_{l}^{n,\alpha}$ and off-diagonal $h_{l,l',m}^{n,n',\beta}$ elements for a selected unit cell.
+In contrast the $\mathbf{H}_{i,j}$ matrices contain only off-diagonal elements for the interactions between different unit cells.
+The index $\alpha$ identifies the atom type, C or Si, on the $n$th site in a unit cell.
+Each diagonal element is characterized by the lower index $l$ for the angular momentum state.
+The off-diagonal elements $h_{l,l',m}^{n,n',\beta}$ describe the $m$-type bond, ($m=\sigma,$ $\pi$), between $l$ and $l'$ nearest-neighbor states.
+The index $\beta$ identifies the types of interacting neighbors, C-C, Si-Si, or Si-C.